JAlcocerT/RPi/_posts/2024-03-15-minipc-vs-pi.md

 _BMAX B4 - Sysbench Test_

-> The BMAX idles around ~9w with Lubuntu 22.4 LTS and the max I observed so far is ~
+> The BMAX idles around ~9w with Lubuntu 22.4 LTS and the max I observed so far is ~16W.
+Wifi/Bluetooh and an additional sata ssd included.

 ```sh